pmean/build-website/text/99/random.md

 label the rows T and C in a systematic order.
 Add random numbers and then sort within each patient.

-Here\'s an a example of how we would set up a matched pairs example for six patients.
+Here's an a example of how we would set up a matched pairs example for six patients.

 ![](../../../web/images/99/random05.gif)